tlarnold10/tlarnold10/README.md

 - I am a religious person, but won't talk about it unless you feel comfortable
 - I listen to heavy metal, rap, classical, pop, and Christian music...
 I know, it makes no sense
 - Big fan of Jocko Willnk who is a Navy seal and very intense
-- Can get visably annoyed or heated from time to time
-    - wear my emotions on my sleeve
+- Wear my emotions on my sleeve, which means I can get passionate about certain things
 - Patience is certainly a weakness of mine
 - Move fairly quickly and need to slow down and look at the details from time to time